-My mother is phoned and drives over.
+My mother is phoned and drives over to pick me up.

-I must wear an eye patch for a few weeks.
+I wear an eye patch for a few weeks.
 Then all is well.
 I never find out who threw the dirt bomb.

 In middle and high school, I struggle to maintain my grades.
 Then, in eleventh grade, a vision exam reveals that I need glasses.
 I’d been passing the tests by squinting with the bad eye, relying on the good eye, doing my best to get the test right.